MadeTechAcademy/chapter2-pipelines-stephane-torres-madetech/exercise-files/05-internal-app-build.md

 ## Questions (write your answers in the notes section):
-- Which part of this pipeline is insecure and why?
+- Which part of this pipeline is insecure and why? action/checkout copying the files to the runner, the PAT token in being copied into the runner
 - What else could go wrong?

 ## Hints